Dungeons & Dragons: Honor Among Thieves: Writing

-Filming
+Filming and visual effects

-Filming began in early April 2021, with a crew of 60-70 people in Iceland.
+Filming began in early April 2021, with a crew of 60–70 people in Iceland.
 Principal photography commenced in Belfast, Northern Ireland later that month.
-Goldstein stated that when the cast arrived in Ireland they "played a several-hours-long game of D&D" with the actors role-playing as their film characters which "gave those who were not familiar with [D&D] a quick taste of what the game is like and how you interact".
+Goldstein stated that when the cast arrived in Northern Ireland they "played a several-hours-long game of D&D" with the actors role-playing as their film characters which "gave those who were not familiar with [D&D] a quick taste of what the game is like and how you interact".
 This game "also informed the directors' takes on the characters" with Goldstein commenting that "I think we incorporated some of the things we learned from that game into the film".
 On August 19, 2021, Daley announced that filming had completed.
+The visual effects are provided by Industrial Light & Magic, Moving Picture Company and Crafty Apes.

 Music

 Lorne Balfe scored the film; Balfe stated "I used to play Dungeons, so when I heard they were making that, I knew I wanted to be part of the team".
-In March 2023, Tame Impala released the single "Wings Of Time" for film.
+On March 10, 2023, Tame Impala released the single "Wings of Time" for the film.
 Marisa Mirabal, for IndieWire, wrote that "Balfe heightens the tension with a unique mixture of verbal chanting and rhythmic beats that properly enhance the meticulous stuntwork.
 The score morphs into a creature of its own and is unlike the soothing, sweeping scores of other fantasy films.
 Balfe also successfully leans into the bard lore of Pine's character by composing songs that are light-hearted, poetic, and heavy with string instruments".
+The soundtrack album for the film was released on March 31, 2023, by Mercury Classics Soundtracks & Scores label.

+On March 19, Chris Pine and Michelle Rodriguez revealed that the track "l'Emprise" appearing on Mylène Farmer's eponymous album will be on the soundtrack in French-speaking countries.

+A companion album was released on June 23, 2023, with 14 songs inspired by the world of Taverns in Dungeons & Dragons, written by Lorne Balfe with directors Jonathan Goldstein and John Francis Daley.